Quickly create your Maryland Health Care Directive and Living Will

 You should also consider finding an alternate agent.
 Your alternate agent should share the same trustworthy and decisive qualities as your primary agent.
 Remember that another agent will not make health care decisions for you unless your principal agent cannot or will not do so.

-The purpose of having a health care directive and living will is to make crucial health care decisions for yourself while you can.
+The purpose of having a living will is to make crucial health care decisions for yourself while you can.
 It is hard to think of not being able to speak, being permanently unconscious, or not advocating for yourself.
 Therefore, a living will is an essential part of your medical records so that in the event of incapacitation, your decisions will already have been made.

-Some medical treatment preferences that you may want to consider when completing your health care directive and living will include:
+Some medical treatment preferences that you may want to consider when completing your living will include:

 - Whether you want to allow natural death or remain on life support in the case of a terminal condition